JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="activestory"></a>ActiveStory

-Gets the active story; that is, the story that receives keyboard and mouse input.
+Gets/sets the active story; that is, the story that receives keyboard and mouse input.

 ```
 (GET) PROPERTY ActiveStory () AS ITextStory PTR